mosaicdao/mosaic-pm/experience/hadapsar-DX/metamask.md

 ---
 id: metamask
+title: Connect metamask to chains
 sidebar_label: Connect metamask to chains
 ---

-# Connect metamask to chains

 ## Connect metamask to the Origin chain